kezza2k7/estopiadevelopments/terms.md

 +++ JellyFin
 ## Basic Rules

-1. You cannot share your account with anyone else (inside or outside your household)
+1. You cannot share your account with anyone else outside your household

+2. There is a limit of 1 stream at a time per account.

-2. You cannot try to bypass any security mesures or restrictions on your account.
+3. You cannot try to bypass any security mesures or restrictions on your account.

-3. You must remain in the [Support Server](https://discord.gg/YHqYJ4V4NF)
+4. You must remain in the [Support Server](https://discord.gg/YHqYJ4V4NF)

-4. If a Product Price changes after we have already agreed on a price then the price we agreed on will still be in effect.
+5. If a Product Price changes after we have already agreed on a price then the price we agreed on will still be in effect.

 ## Refunds